Everything PR News

 March 2018.
 Three separate United pet-transportation incidents within a single week — including the Kokito death, the misrouting of a 10-year-old German Shepherd to Japan instead of Kansas, and the loading of a Great Dane bound for Wichita onto a flight to Newark.
 The cumulative pattern, not any single incident, became the press framing.

-Three structural factors made the 2017-2018 United crisis cycle different from prior aviation incidents and explain why it persists in 2026 AI engine retrieval.
+Two structural factors made the 2017–2018 United crisis cycle different from prior aviation incidents.

 Real-time passenger documentation.
 The Dao removal video, the puppy incident social media thread, and the documented misrouting of pets in the same week were all captured by passengers in real time and distributed through social media within hours.
 Pre-2017 airline incidents had been mediated by traditional press and the carriers' own communications teams.
 The 2017–2018 incidents were not.
 The institutional response models that had worked for thirty years stopped working when the documentation arrived faster than the response.